Spectral influence in networks: An application to Input-Output analysis: Abstract

 \section{Abstract}

-We introduce the spectral influence and spectral cyclicality based on the largest eigenvalue of a graph adjacency matrix, two novel concepts of centrality capturing diffusion and interdependence from a local and a global point of view respectively.
-We define a new clustering algorithm to distinguish communities with high cyclicality and interdependence, allowing overlapping, and we conclude our study with an application to the input-output analysis in the case of the Moroccan economy.
+This paper introduces the concepts of spectral influence and spectral cyclicality, both derived from the largest eigenvalue of a graph's adjacency matrix.
+These two novel centrality measures capture both diffusion and interdependence from a local and global perspective respectively.
+We propose a new clustering algorithm that identifies communities with high cyclicality and interdependence, allowing for overlaps.
+To illustrate our method, we apply it to input-output analysis within the context of the Moroccan economy.

 1cm

 \textbf{Keywords}: Spectral influence; Spectral cyclicality; Cyclicality clustering; Input-output analysis.

 1cm